Damage (Jimmy Eat World album): Overview

 Musically, Damage is a power pop and rock album, drawing comparison to Wasting Light (2011)-era Foo Fighters, and the band's own Bleed American (2001).
 Similar to Invented, which roughly revolved around a theme, Damage was "an attempt at making an adult breakup record", according to Adkins.
 The "consequences to what the characters are going through are more significant. ...
 I'm 37 and the world around me is a lot different than when I was writing breakup songs in my 20s.
 I tried to reflect that in what the lyrics are."

-Akins intentionally wrote love songs, the kind that attracted him dealt with "adversity and emotional injury.
+Adkins intentionally wrote love songs, the kind that attracted him dealt with "adversity and emotional injury.
 If you have a happy song about how happy you are, ... [t]here's no story there for me.
 I can't have any empathy."
 He compared the process of writing the lyrics to that of the band's third studio album, Clarity (1999), stating: "...that's how I approached a lot of emotional things in those days.
 It's the observation and experience of the world around you, and you develop the ideas from that. ...
 [With Damage] I'm asking myself the same kinds of questions about things, it's just that I'm in a different place in life, a completely different environment."